josquinlarsen/CS361_A8/readme.md

 <b>To request a URL:</b>

 In the msa_client.py terminal, follow the prompts and enter the name of the artist to search for.
+<b>Note:</b> msa_client.py is one example of how the client can interact with the microservice server.
+However the client is set up, the server must receive a string in order to function properly.

 <b>To receive a URL:</b>
 If the search is successful, a URL will appear; copy the resultant URL from the command line to search.
 Otherwise an error message will appear.